 Ask yourself these questions before considering moving forward with any of your options:

 In sum, you should not consider an option if you don’t know precisely why the business owner has chosen to sell.
 Sometimes, the only way to obtain this information is to ask the right questions.
-Thus, you should ask the seller about any problems they’ve encountered and how the business performed shortly before going up for sale.
+Thus, it would help if you asked the seller about any problems they’ve encountered and how the business performed shortly before going up for sale.

 Even if you feel that the seller has divulged enough information, you should still speak to employees, longtime customers, fellow local business owners, etc. This collection of perspectives will ultimately determine the accuracy of the seller’s answers.
 After all, sellers are naturally biased since their goal is to convince you to take their offer.